 Decontamination fluids, used PPE, and drawn well water will be containerized and collected at the designated on-site waste staging area.
-All waste produced on-site will be managed and disposed of in a manner consistent with regulatory guidelines and requirements.
+All waste produced on-site will be managed and disposed of in accordance with the Waste Management Plan.

 8.0 Data Analysis